netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-image.md

     |Kubernetes|    ClusterIP|192.0.0.1 |none| 443/TCP| 22 h|

     **Note:**
-    The health check for the cloud load-balancer is obtained from the readinessProbe configured in the [Citrix ADC CPX deployment yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/deployment/azure/manifest/cpx_service.yaml) file.
-If the health check fails, you should check the readinessProbe configured for Citrix ADC CPX.
+    The health check for the cloud load-balancer is obtained from the readinessProbe configured in the [Netscaler CPX deployment yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/deployment/azure/manifest/cpx_service.yaml) file.
+If the health check fails, you should check the readinessProbe configured for Netscaler CPX.
 For more information, see [readinessProbe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/#define-readiness-probes) and [external Load balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/).

 7. Access the application using the following command.